ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 I've been blogging for almost 10 years and what I've written on the internet has reached millions of people.

-Most of what I've written is in Italian, but I was also mildly successful with my Quora profile, reaching 400k people in three months.
+Most of what I've written is in Italian, but I was also quite successful with my Quora profile, reaching 400k people in three months.

+I find that blogging is still among the best ways to get your message out there and meet interesting people.

-## 👘  I'm now opening up the kimono
+## 👘  I'm now opening up the kimono.
-#### Here's all I know about Blogging.
+#### Here's all I know about Blogging

 * No one has time to read your article, write the first lines like they're a TLDR.
 * The design of your site is irrelevant.